Pedestrian access to the building is via two entry points: the main Gore Street entrance and secondary entrances in Rose Street.

 Car park access

-Vehicle access from Rose Street to the car park is via a remote key fob issued to you on move-in.
+Vehicle access from Rose Street to the car park is via a remote garage-door opener issued to you on move-in.

 Access is also available via intercom.
 Two wall-mounted units are located inside and outside the garage door.

-The number of remote key fobs issued to you is based on the number of car spaces allocated to your apartment.
+The number of remote garage-door openers issued to you is based on the number of car spaces allocated to your apartment.
 To operate the remote, press it once.
 The door will close automatically after about 30 seconds.
 Motion sensors prevent the door from lowering on vehicles.

-Do not let visitors into the building unless you are confident they are residents.
+Do not grant access to the building unless you are confident the person seeking access is a resident.
 Visitors should be directed in the first instance to the intercom.

 Always keep your apartment locked in your absence.